< Back to results

 Key features

-Studying mathematics improves your logical thinking, problem-solving and analytical skills.
-Solving mathematical and statistical problems also requires creativity and adaptability.
-These skills are highly valued by employers.
+Studying statistics improves your logical thinking, problem solving, analytical skills, creativity and adaptability.
+Graduate with transferable skills that are highly valued by employers across diverse sectors.

 Why study at UNSW?